-He grew up on a small farm, and very early on, showed an unquenchable thirst for understanding how things work: from bicycles to mopeds, then motorbikes and cars.
+Florian Boulais has been living in the Yukon for more than 20 years.
+Son of a French father and a German mother, he spent his youth between France, Germany and Switzerland.
+He grew up on a small farm, and very early on, showed an unquenchable thirst for understanding how things work: from bicycles to mopeds, then motorbikes and cars, wood working and building.
 He went on to study mechanical assembly, electricity, electronics, laser technologies, holograms, and computers.
 He is a licensed jet engine mechanic and a certified Apple technician.

-- One cannot separate the natural world and the human world as they are interlinked
+- One cannot separate the natural world and the human world as they are interlinked,

-- There is profound ageless wisdom in how nature organizes itself
+- There is profound ageless wisdom in how nature organizes itself.

 After that, he relocated to the Yukon, where he has since been striving to both enhance the quality of his life there and spread as broadly as possible his love of resilience and thirst for learning and understanding how things work.
 Florian follows his questions and the connections between the fields named above.
 As a life-long learner, Florian studies and hones his skills 10 to 20 hours a week until today.

 In the Yukon, Florian worked in many businesses, institutions and non-profits.
 While he loves to have fun, the guiding principle behind his choices has been to contribute to the resilience of people, businesses and institutions in the Yukon.
 Florian established and ran a successful business – the Alchemy Café – aimed at connecting people and fostering awareness about food security in the North through consuming delicious local food.
 He built the building where he ran the company with his hands out of local logs that he fell himself, while networking with other businesses around the Yukon and developing good working ties.
 In parallel to this, Florian has been studying resiliency across various domains and disciplines.